 The Assisted Living Federation of America (ALFA), representing senior living providers and the seniors and families they serve, is a leading voice in the fight against ageism in America.
 ALFA again sponsored a film competition featuring short films (under 9 minutes) about ageism that illuminated specific discriminatory practices against seniors, prejudicial attitudes toward the aging process, and institutional practices that perpetuate stereotypes about seniors.
-The winning film above was screened during the ALFA 2014 Conference & Expo, May 19-22, 2014 in Phoenix, Arizona.
+The winning film above was screened during the ALFA 2015 Conference & Expo, May 4-7, 2015 in Tampa, Florida.

 Short Film Competition Winners: